PragadeshBS/BingBlitz/README.md

 🔎 Bing Blitz 🔎

 This is a simple Python script that allows you to search for multiple queries on Bing at once.
-Simply enter your queries into a text file, run the script, and watch as it performs the searches for you.

 📝 Notes 📝